 Requirements of scholarship recipients

-On successful application for a 2019 scholarship, recipients are required to fulfil the following over the two and a half year scholarship period:
+On successful application for a 2020 scholarship, recipients are required to fulfil the following over the two-and-a-half-year scholarship period:

 - complete Upskill training as noted in signed agreement with the Department, within two years of commencing the scholarship

 - expend Invest funds as noted in signed agreement with the Department, within six months of Upskill completion

 - provide a short report to the Department at the end of the scholarship experience.

 In addition, recipients are expected to do the following during and after the completion of their scholarship:

 - share learnings and experiences with other young farmers as part of the scholarship program (e.g. share with local community or farming groups, write articles, present at events, mentor future scholarship recipients)